neajul/New-Dependencies/Notes/Structure.md

 # What is still Missing?

+- something about where i am writing this? not sure
+- i think this whole thing about the tech world not being very inclusive is important
+  - stackoverflow questions for example
+  - **manuals with feelings**
 - dependencies can be addictions.
   - tech and drugs are the only industries that call their customers *user*
   - **new** dependencies are not addictions